Football club (association football)

-In Association football, a football club (or association football club, alternatively soccer club) is a sports club that acts as an entity through which association football teams organise their sporting activities.
-The club can exist either as an independent unit or as part of a larger sports organization by which it carries a parent-subsidiary stakeholdership.
+In association football, a football club (or association football club, alternatively soccer club) is a sports club that acts as an entity through which association football teams organise their sporting activities.
+The club can exist either as an independent unit or as part of a larger sports organization as a subsidiary of the parent club or organization.

 The sport of association football allows teams that partake in some sort of club activity to participate in tournaments such as leagues and other competitions.
-Teams must register their players as well as staff and other personnel in order to be eligible to represent the club in any activity as it regards to association football competitions.
+Teams must register their players as well as staff and other personnel to be eligible to represent the club in any activity as it regards to association football competitions.

+Club competitions

 In association football terminology, competitions are referred to as "club competitions".
 Supporters may also acquire membership rights within their club.
 Even sponsors may be accounted for as members of the club of affiliation.
-This is one of the reasons why the sport came to be called association football.
+This is a reason as to why the sport came to be called association football.
 The exact requirements for club licensing are regulated by FIFA and implemented on a national level within each national member association.

 The majority of association football clubs take part in a league system.
 These league systems are governed on a continental level by the six regional FIFA confederations.
 Football clubs exist all over the world on amateur, semi-professional or professional levels of the game.
 They can be owned by members as well as business entities.